 It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and environment.

 |Copyright © Nucleus Medical Media, Inc.|

-Breast cancer is more common in older adults.
-Factors that may increase your risk of developing breast cancer include:
+Breast cancer is more common in men aged 65 years and older.
+Other factors that may increase your risk of developing breast cancer include:

 - Family history of breast cancer

 - Genetic mutations, such as BRCA1, BRCA2, and others